CS5500-NEU-Group10/NASA-Mars-Rover/README.md

 ### Digital Wireframe:

 ![Screen Shot 2022-04-18 at 3 37 04 PM](https://user-images.githubusercontent.com/101501539/163888253-0433ff41-9c0e-49d2-bdff-bfb175310ea6.png)
+The main page shows the selection for users to choose the Mars rovers (can choose all three or individual rovers) and the cameras.
+Since not all rovers have the same cameras, only the cameras that a rover has will light up.
+Sol Day selection is the Mars day seleciton.
+If users don't input the Sol day, a default value of the 1000th Sol day will be supplied.
 ![Screen Shot 2022-04-18 at 3 37 25 PM](https://user-images.githubusercontent.com/101501539/163888286-4aa13958-2717-4ff8-9c09-225bec9a2702.png)
+After users select their choices and hit submit, the page calls the NASA Mars Rover photo API and filters the option to render the photos that fit the selection conditions.
+Users may choose to save the images in their own account album by pressing the heart button.
 ![Screen Shot 2022-04-18 at 3 37 48 PM](https://user-images.githubusercontent.com/101501539/163888311-897de5e5-6f68-469d-9e40-8881a62b2c0b.png)
+The navbar menu also has three menu options that are the description of each rovers, namely the Opportunity Rover, the Curiosity Rover, and the Spirit Rover.
+This gives users a gist of the rovers' missions and more information about them.